 A part of the popular Dynamics collection of business solutions from Microsoft, Microsoft Dynamics CRM is one of the leading enterprise solutions for customer management.
 Launched in 2003, the fully featured CRM has been developed predominantly for sales, marketing, and customer support teams, becoming one of the most comprehensive solutions on the CRM market.

 Since then, the company has released Microsoft Dynamics CRM Online, adding a cloud element to its offering aimed at growing businesses looking for a more manageable solution.
 But is there a better Dynamics CRM alternative for your business?

-The latest version, Microsoft Dynamics CRM 2016, offers more functionality, intelligence, and mobile enhancements than ever before, but that doesn't mean that it's the best solution for your business.
-Whether it be your business size, the cost, or your business needs, there may be solutions better tailored to provide your company with more effective customer relationship management.
+The latest version, Microsoft Dynamics CRM 2016, offers more functionality, intelligence, and mobile enhancements than ever before but that doesn’t mean that it’s the best solution for your business.
+Whether it be your business size, budget, or business needs, there may be solutions better tailored to provide your company with more effective customer relationship management.